Volunteer with your dog

 PAT Pets come in all shapes and sizes and can be a pedigree or a crossbreed – though we cannot accept dogs that are listed under the Dangerous Dogs Act 1991.

 Your dog must be at least a year old and you must have known them for at least nine months.
 They must also have up-to-date vaccinations, a regular worming treatment and be protected against fleas.
+Your dog will have an assessment to ensure it has the right temperament for PAT visits.

 - Imported PAT Pets must never have tested positive for Leishmania.